joestubbs/coe379L-sp24/docs/unit03/hands_on_cnn.rst

     )

 We see even lower validation accuracy with this model and you might see high training accuracy, indicating overfitting.
+There are techniques such as ``data-augmentation`` and adding ``Dropout`` layers to the model, to overcome overfitting.
+Time permitting we will disscuss them.
 VGG-16
 ~~~~~~~~~~